Tornadoes of 1995: January

 There were 36 tornadoes confirmed in the United States in January.
 A total of three people were killed in the Southeast US from separate tornadoes during the month.

 February

 There were seven tornadoes confirmed in the United States in February.
-An F3 tornado on February 16 killed six people and injured 130 in Arab, Alabama, making it the tornado responsible for the most deaths in 1995.

 February 13 (Ireland)

 A strong F3 tornado struck the town of Youghal, in County Cork.
 At 7:20 am GMT, the tornado began over the sea and moved onshore, where it struck a campsite.
 Here, mobile homes were picked up and thrown up to 20 m away, some of which were destroyed.
 Roofs and chimneys were damaged as well.
 The tornado traveled for 3 km, and was 50 metres wide.
 No casualties were reported.
 It is the strongest tornado ever recorded in Ireland.

+February 16 (United States)

+An F3 tornado killed six people and injured 130 in Arab, Alabama, making it the tornado responsible for the most deaths in 1995.